-If we talk about the differences in power consumption between Z-Wave and ZigBee, we cannot say that one is clearly more efficient that the other.
-It used to be that ZigBee was more power efficient than Z-Wave, but the difference got smaller and smaller in the last years, especially with the introduction of Z-Wave Plus devices.
+If we talk about the differences in power consumption between Z-Wave and ZigBee, we cannot say that one is clearly more efficient than the other.
+It used to be that ZigBee was more power-efficient than Z-Wave, but the difference got smaller and smaller in the last years, especially with the introduction of Z-Wave Plus devices.

 7. Global Compatibility

 ZigBee takes the cake in this segment.
 While 2.4 GHz frequency comes with the above mentioned crowded frequency drawback, it is globally compatible.
 No matter to which country you move your ZigBee devices, they will have no trouble connecting to the standard 2.4 GHz frequency.

 That is not the case with Z-Wave.
 Z-Wave uses different radio frequencies on different continents.
 This means that if you move, you’ll have to buy new devices.
 You cannot simply move a Z-Wave network from the US to Europe.

 There is no clear winner here.
 Both Z-Wave and ZigBee offer a plethora of smart devices to choose from.
 You can find devices at different price points, so you can choose whatever fits in your budget.